gmc-code/PC-Latex/docs/introduction/producing_images.rst

    {
       "name": "PDF ➞ PNG",
       "tools": [
-            "pdfLaTeX",
+            "pdflatex",
             "Python Script to Generate PNG"
       ]
    }

-| The json code block above is a custom tool called "PDF ➞ PNG" and it has two tools: "pdfLaTeX" and "Python Script to Generate PNG".
+| The json code block above is a custom tool called "PDF ➞ PNG" and it has two tools: "pdflatex" and "Python Script to Generate PNG".
 | The tool is used to convert PDF files to PNG files.
-| The pdfLaTeX tool is used to generate the PDF file from the LaTeX source code.
+| The pdflatex tool is used to generate the PDF file from the LaTeX source code.
 | The Python script is then used to convert the PDF file to a PNG file.

+| In View: Command Palette, enter "LaTeX workshop: Build with recipe" and choose "PDF ➞ PNG" to convert a tex file to pdf then to png.

 Python LaTeX_pdf_to_png.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~